 Frequently asked questions we get about cockatiels and cockatiel diets include:

 Bananas are a fantastic source of potassium and fiber for cockatiels.
 Here’s an interesting fact: feather picking and forms of aggression (such as cannibalism in chickens) are expressed when aves are not fed fiber.
 Like other fruit, bananas should be part of a balanced diet.

 Can cockatiels eat strawberries?

-Some people have doubt about strawberries because of their seeds.
-They are safe however!
+Some people have doubts about strawberries because of their seeds.
+They are safe, however!

 Can cockatiels eat peanut butter?

-Definitely a wonderful treat for humans that are not allergic to peanuts, but not a healthy snack for cockatiels unfortunately!
-Please note, peanuts are susceptible to a fungi that is deadly to birds.
+A wonderful treat for humans that are not allergic to peanuts, but not a healthy snack for cockatiels, unfortunately!
+Please note, peanuts are susceptible to fungi that are deadly to birds.
 These fungi emit toxins called aflatoxins, a toxin discovered when one hundred thousand turkeys were killed by aflatoxins).
 These toxins are carcinogenic to humans.
 Low levels in humans, means a deadly substance to cockatiels.
-Along with toxins, nuts and nut butters are simply too fatty for our feathered friends!
-Which can lead to obesity and cardiovascular health problems for cockatiels and other birds.
+Along with toxins, nuts and nut butter are simply too fatty for our feathered friends!
+Which can lead to obesity and cardiovascular health problems for cockatiels and other birds?

 Can cockatiels eat watermelon?

 Cockatiels love watermelons!
 Please do note that watermelons are high in sugar content, they will disrupt your cockatiel’s diet.
 Leading them to not have an appetite for a more nutritious diet.
 So please feed sparingly.
 Usually serving fruits twice a week, or smaller quantities with a daily nutritious meal.
 Like the other sugary fruits, remember to portion the serving according to the small size of your cockatiel.